MicrosoftDocs/windows-dev-docs/hub/powertoys/fancyzones.md

 ### Launch zones editor

 Launch the zones editor using the button in the PowerToys Settings menu or by pressing <kbd>Win</kbd>+<kbd>`</kbd> ("back-tick" or "accent grave"; note that this shortcut can be changed in the settings dialog).

 ![FancyZones Settings UI](../images/pt-fancyzones-settings.png)

 ### Elevated permission admin apps

-If you have applications that are elevated, run in administrator mode, read [PowerToys and running as administrator](administrator.md) for more information.
+If you have applications that are elevated, run PowerToys in administrator mode.
+Read [PowerToys and running as administrator](administrator.md) for more information.

 ## Choose your layout (Layout Editor)